brianglass/anastasis/files/thursday_matins5.md

 Triadikon.

-As with faith unceasingly glorify the one Godhead in Trinity, let us shout aloud, Â‘Father and Word and all-holy Spirit, we praise you to all the agesÂ’.
+As with faith unceasingly glorify the one Godhead in Trinity, let us shout aloud, ‘Father and Word and all-holy Spirit, we praise you to all the ages’.

 ****